 The coursework beyond the core can be characterized as structured choice.
 We require that students take each of the following: Advanced Methods courses (min 12 units), Advanced Policy courses (min 12 units) and Advanced Management (6 units).
 We offer a range of courses that satisfy each of these requirements both in Pittsburgh and in DC.
-NOTE: Students in the DC track need not worry about meeting or tracking the advanced course requirements as the advanced classes are built into the second year required classes in DC
+NOTE: Students in the DC track do not need to track advanced course requirements as the advanced classes are built into the second year required classes in DC.